 Regional airports aren’t the only option for free airport parking.
 Instead, you can also leave your vehicle with Travelcar.
 They let you park for free, and you also get paid by people who rent your car while you’re away.
 Your dues are calculated per mile.
 If you’re going away for a longer period, then you’ll be offered a monthly payment of 200 to 500 US dollars instead of the mile factor.
 You can also get a free car wash if you opt for this option.
 Some factors required for eligibility include:

 - Your vehicle must not be over 7 years old.

 - It must have been driven for more than 95,000 miles

 You also need to be okay with your car being driven by strangers.
 The company provides 1 million dollars in liability insurance and coverage against physical damage or theft.

 A Final Word

-Your decision is also likely to depend upon the location of the company and whether they offer services at your local airport.
+Your decision will also likely depend on the company’s location and whether they offer services at your local airport.
 In some cases, smaller companies offer superior services.
 They might also offer better rewards programs.
-In case of regional airports offering free parking, do proper research so that you don’t miss out and end up paying for onsite and offsite airport parking when you could have easily managed it for free.
-In case of credit cards, bear in mind that the Chase Sapphire Preferred card also lets you use their annual travel credit of $300 towards airport parking.
+In the case of regional airports offering free parking, do proper research so that you don’t miss out and end up paying for onsite and offsite airport parking when you could have easily managed it for free.
+In the case of credit cards, remember that the Chase Sapphire Preferred card also lets you use their annual travel credit of $300 towards airport parking.
 You can also use parking apps and secure onsite and offsite parking spots at a discount.